GodotSteam/GodotSteam-Docs/docs/index.md

 - :fontawesome-solid-book: __Compiling How-To Guides__

-	If you want to build GdotoSteam from scratch, use one of these compiling how-to guides to continue on:
+	If you want to build GodotSteam from scratch, use one of these compiling how-to guides to continue on:

 	---